Yaara (@ylancet) is a freelance writer, tech blogger and chocolate lover, who's also a biologist and a full-time geek. Find her also at lnct.org.

 Feel free to contact at email@example.com

 Yaara's Latest Posts

-This week, we’re giving away 25 6-month licenses for CleanMyPC.
-Read on to see what CleanMyPC is all about, and how you can win your own copy.
+This week, we’re giving away 25 licenses for Auslogics BoostSpeed.
+Stick around to read more about what BoostSpeed can do and to find out how you can win your own free license!

 Last week we wondered what you think about alternative keyboard layouts.
 While not many of you voted, the majority who did are curious about alternative keyboard layouts, believe they might be better, but feel that the switch would be too hard.
 This might be so, but some readers still reported they managed to switch, permanently or for a while.

 Following their interesting Windows Phone 7 launch, Spotify has released an update for its much-loved iOS app.
 Spotify’s app, while only available in a limited number of countries, is one of the most popular ways to listen to music on iOS devices, and if you were getting worried about the Facebook spam it creates, you’re going to love this update.

 PDFs are quite common in everyday life.
 Be it books, papers, manuals and what not, you probably find yourself reading PDFs at least once every day.
 There is a built-in way to read PDFs on the iPad, but it’s not a very good one.
 But there are lots of free PDF readers in the app store, so how can you know what’s good?